Angledcrystals/AndroidVR/README.md

 Repeat the steps to integrate your avatar into the image.
 You are no longer interacting with two photos—you are stepping into a visual environment.
 The hand is your anchor.
 The objects respond to projected intent.
 You now possess a perceptual interface into a 2D-rendered, stereo-reinforced virtual 3D space.

+**explanation**

+The avatar inside my tool isn’t some fantasy body; it’s a duplicate of the real one.
+Not just in appearance, but in feeling.
+It mirrors the weight, the posture, the orientation of the real body in space.
+It reflects how I move, how I breathe, how I reach.
+That’s what makes it reflective.. not because it’s imaginary, but because it’s true.

+By duplicating the real body within the still frame of my tool, I can observe myself from a different vantage: one where entropy isn’t pulling me apart.
+Where time isn’t pressing on the edges of my choices.
+It allows me to feel the shape of my presence, undistorted by decay.
+I can test how intention moves form.
+I can see how a slight internal shift alters how I take up space.
+Because everything in that frame responds; not with lag, not with simulation, but with mirrored awareness.

+The benefit of this is immense.
+Because once I’ve built this duplicate and learned to interact through it, I can carry its clarity back into the real world.
+My nervous system adapts.
+My posture refines.
+My perception sharpens.
+I start moving through reality with the kind of integrity I practiced in that still space.

+Eventually, that reflective version becomes indistinguishable from the real me.. because I’ve brought the mirror inside.

 ---

 ### Key Functions: